500 Years of Solitude: Plot

-The episode starts with a flashback to 1490 Bulgaria where Katherine (Nina Dobrev) gave birth to her daughter, Nadia (Olga Fonda).
+The episode starts with a flashback to 1490 Bulgaria where Katherine (Nina Dobrev) gave birth to her daughter, Nadia.
 Katherine's father took Nadia away from her right after she was born.

 Present day: Katherine is at the hospital after the heart attack she had suffered.
-Stefan (Paul Wesley) is there with her and when Nadia comes, he informs her that he compelled the doctors so he can take Katherine back home to be more comfortable.
+Stefan (Paul Wesley) is there with her and when Nadia (Olga Fonda) comes, he informs her that he compelled the doctors so he can take Katherine back home to be more comfortable.

 At the Salvatore house, Damon (Ian Somerhalder), Jeremy (Steven R. McQueen), Matt (Zach Roerig), Caroline (Candice Accola), Bonnie (Kat Graham) and Elena have a drinking game celebrating Katherine's upcoming death, naming the worst things she has ever done to them.
 Stefan walks in, asking them to stop because they are being insensitive.
 He instead drinks to the survivor Katherine rather than the evil one.

 Matt goes to get more liquor when Nadia shows up and knocks him down.
 She then goes back to the house where everyone is gathered and tells them that she found a way to save her mother but she needs some help.
 When they deny to help her, she says that she imagined what their answer would be and that is why she has buried Matt somewhere alive and she took his Gilbert ring.
 If they want to find him they should help her.

 Stefan and Elena follow Nadia to an abandoned house.
 On their way there, Nadia tells them her plan of how she will save Katherine.
 Katherine is born in a traveler bloodline and she can become one by getting into someone else's body; that is, if someone teaches her how to do the spell.
 Nadia is willing to give up her body to save her mother.
 When they reach the abandoned house, they find many travelers there and Nadia tells Elena and Stefan that the travelers asked for the doppelgangers but she does not know what for.
 She leaves, leaving behind Stefan and Elena.
 The travelers cast a spell, keeping the two of them from escaping and they get one bucket of blood from each of them, for unknown reasons, and then they let them go.